 We are pleased to introduce you to our Advisory program at UMS.
 UMS Advisory operates on the premise that a student is more likely to succeed with a strong network of support and a committed adult advocate within the school.

-Advisory is a 30 minute block of time during which a small group of students will meet with their teacher/advisor.
+Advisory is a 30-minute block of time during which a small group of students will meet with their teacher/advisor.
 The purpose of this time will be to connect students with staff members, providing social-emotional and academic support, while also fostering a sense of community.
-Discussions will be focused around age appropriate topics based on character standards and real world topics relevant to middle school students.
+Discussions will be focused on age-appropriate topics based on character standards and real-world topics relevant to middle school students.

 Our special education and limited English students are provided with appropriate and challenging courses of study, which will allow all students to be successful.
-Union Middle School offers various elective courses such as Robotics, Myth Busters, Architecture, Digital Media Studies, and Brain Games and Puzzles.
+Union Middle School offers various elective courses such as Robotics, Myth Busters, Architecture, and Brain Games and Puzzles.
 Union Middle School has implemented various STEM programs and computer coding classes that expose students to new ideas and information that engages their minds, bodies, and spirits.
-There is a 40-foot long climbing wall in the gym for adventurous students.
-After school clubs and activities include our school newspaper, robotics club and intramurals.
-Additionally, Spanish and French are taught in grades seven and eight.
+School clubs and activities include Robotics, Art, Yearbook, etc. Additionally, Spanish and French are taught in grades seven and eight.

 We at Union Middle School strongly believe in the importance of the arts and humanities in everyone’s life.
 Our music and art departments offer numerous opportunities for students to develop and refine their talents.
 Several times during the year, the UMS chorus and band perform concerts in our auditorium for family and friends.
 Our “artists” display their work in school-wide exhibits and at regional and national contests.
-Field trips to the theater, concerts and museums, and presentations by various artists and authors, all help to expand the cultural horizons of our students.
+Field trips to the theater, concerts, and museums, and presentations by various artists and authors all help expand our students’ cultural horizons.